310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Nazuna %}
 I see… Guests can roam around the school during this event, and a lot of them are kids, so I guess the decorations *would* get ruined…

-Kids do tend to touch things that peak their interest.
+Kids do tend to touch things that pique their interest.
 {% endbubble %}

 {% bubble Chiaki %}